charlesnnanna/swiftpay-api/README.md

 - **Blockchain Integration:** SwiftPay leverages the power of blockchain to provide a secure and transparent payment infrastructure.
 The backend seamlessly integrates with popular blockchain networks, ensuring fast and reliable transactions.

-- **Cross-Border Payments:** Our backend is optimized to handle cross-border transactions efficiently.
+- **Cross-Border Payments:** Our API is optimized to handle cross-border transactions efficiently.
 SwiftPay eliminates traditional barriers and delays associated with international payments, allowing merchants to receive funds promptly.

 - **Smart Contracts:** Smart contracts play a crucial role in SwiftPay.
-The backend is equipped with smart contract capabilities that automate and execute predefined payment conditions, ensuring trust and reliability in every transaction.
+The API is equipped with smart contract capabilities that automate and execute predefined payment conditions, ensuring trust and reliability in every transaction.

-- **Scalable Architecture:** The backend is designed with scalability in mind.
+- **Scalable Architecture:** The API is designed with scalability in mind.
 As your user base grows, SwiftPay's backend infrastructure can seamlessly adapt to the increasing demand, providing a robust and reliable service.

 - **Security:** Security is our top priority.
-The backend implements industry-best practices to safeguard sensitive transaction data, protecting both merchants and users from potential threats.
+The API implements industry-best practices to safeguard sensitive transaction data, protecting both merchants and users from potential threats.

 ## Getting Started